 In the past OASIS has partnered with the Flinders Office for Indigenous Strategy and Engagement to run tours to Colebrook Reconciliation Park.

 Did you know that the students at Flinders represent over 90 of the world’s countries?
-Global Conversations groups are a fun and informal way to meet other students, to have interesting conversations in English, to share your culture and to build international friendships and networks.
+Conversation groups and Flinders Mates are a fun and informal way to meet other students, to have interesting conversations in English, to share your culture and to build international friendships and networks.

-(Mondays, Tuesdays, and Wednesdays with Deb and Toh )
+(Mondays, Tuesdays, and Wednesdays with Deb and Toh * subject to change)

 By participating in interesting and engaging conversations (in English), you will get an opportunity to learn about different cultures and connect with people from around the world in a relaxed, friendly environment.
-Global Conversations is also a great way to complement your studies at Flinders, by enhancing your understanding of other cultures – a vital skillset in a global workforce.
+Conversation Groups are also a great way to complement your studies at Flinders, by enhancing your understanding of other cultures – a vital skillset in a global workforce.

-If you are an International Student and are wanting to attend workshops that are specific to enhancing your academic language skills please visit the Student Learning Centre.
-Global Conversations groups can contribute to making your time as a Flinders student memorable.
+If you are an International Student and are wanting to attend workshops that are specific to enhancing your academic language skills please also visit the Student Learning Support Service.
+Conversation groups can contribute to making your time as a Flinders student memorable.

 We know that the spouses and other family members of our International Students can sometimes struggle with isolation and loneliness as they adjust to life here in Australia.
 By participating in interesting and engaging conversations about life (at a basic level of English) in a friendly and relaxed environment, we hope to make your experience away from home an enjoyable one.
 This is also an opportunity to assist with problem solving around the details of life in Adelaide.